-Google Analytics Academy for Beginners is a smart option if you’re on the hunt for entry-level positions in digital marketing or advertising or if you’re in the industry and need to improve your data gathering and analysis skills.
-It can be particularly helpful if you’re switching from a non-digital role like print marketing to a digital role like website marketing.
+Google Analytics Academy for Beginners is a smart option if you’re on the hunt for entry-level positions in digital marketing or advertising, or if you’re in the industry and need to improve your data gathering and analysis skills.
+It can be particularly helpful if you’re switching from a nondigital role, like print marketing, to a digital role, like website marketing.
 The online training is free through Google Analytics Academy.
 Courses — which can be completed in about four to six hours — help prepare you for the Analytics Individual Qualification certification test, which is also free to take.

-6. Google AdWords Certification
+6. Google Ads Certification

 7. CPR or First Aid Certification

-Becoming a non-commercial driver doesn’t usually involve specific training, with many companies only requiring a valid state driver’s license and a good driving record.
+Becoming a noncommercial driver doesn’t usually involve specific training, with many companies only requiring a valid state driver’s license and a good driving record.
 Opportunities include driving for a company like Uber or Lyft or becoming a delivery person or a private-hire driver.

-9. Driving With a Commercial Driver License
+9. Driving With a Commercial Driver's License

 10. A Second Language